Justin Trudeau vowed to change politics. Now a scandal may doom him.

 Williams, the Mount Royal University academic, said Trudeau could potentially argue that "his motive was legitimate — protecting Canadian jobs."

-But Beland said Trudeau had mishandled the affair, damaged his family's brand and has provided plenty of ammunition for opponents.
+But Beland said Trudeau had mishandled the affair, damaged his family's brand and had provided plenty of ammunition for opponents.

 “The man who said in 2015 he wanted to change politics is increasingly seen as a politician like any other,” he said.
 “He might still find a way to remain prime minister after the October election, but his public image is forever tarnished.”